Stephen Burch's Birding & Dragonfly Website |

 Another possible benefit of reduced rolling shutter effects would be to use the electronic shutter for dragonfly in flight shots (previously with the R5, I always used the mechanical shutter as I was sure the rolling shutter would cause distortion of their rapidly moving wings).
 This is clearly a challenging task for a stacked sensor and the electronic shutter, as dragonfly wings move so fast - probably faster than hummingbird wings?
 The Southern Hawker flight shot below came from a very brief burst of R5 Mk II shots with the electronic shutter and the 30 fps greatly increased the chances of getting a sharp image with the wings in a favourable position.
 The improved AF almost certainly helped as well, as this individual wasn't being very co-operative and this image was one of the only burst I managed to get before the sun sank into cloud and all dragonfly activity came to a grinding halt!
 Although the wings on this shot look OK, on close examination, further images taken in another more recent session are still showing some strange effects in the wings, which I think are most likely to be due to residual rolling shutter effects.
 Hence my current conclusion is that dragonflies in flight are too challenging for the electronic shutter on the R5 Mk II, and that it would be better to revert to the 12 fps mechanical shutter.
 However even mechanical shutters do not act instantaneously and presumably can show rolling shutter effects for very fast movements.
 A typical time for a mechanical shutter to cover the whole sensor is said to be c.
 4 ms, which is not that much less than the 6.3 ms for the R5 Mk II.
 Yet with a mechanical shutter I have never noticed anything that looks like rolling shutter effects on dragonfly wings when in flight.
 So a bit of a mystery in my mind at present.
 Perhaps things will become clearer in the 2025 dragonfly season!

-Following my previous work, over many years, on this topic, I was very interested to see how the noise performance of the R5 Mk II compared with the original R5.
-A beta version of RAWDIGGER is now available to support the R5 Mk II, so I was able to repeat my analysis procedure to measure quantitatively the image sensor noise prior to de-mosaicing and any raw conversion (i.e. before Photoshop, DPP or any other raw converter gets to work on the image).
-In the plot below I show the 18% SNR values for the R5 Mk II when using the mechanical and electronic shutter, compared with the R3, the original R5, the R7 and various older Canon DSLR cameras.
-Also shown are the corresponding DXOMARK "screen" values, adjusted by a constant value (about + 5dB) to agree with my values.
+Image Noise compared with other cameras Following my previous work, over many years, on this topic (see here), I was very interested to see how the noise performance of the R5 Mk II compared with the original R5.
+A beta version of RAWDIGGER iquickly became available to support the R5 Mk II, so I was able to repeat my analysis procedure to measure quantitatively the image sensor noise prior to de-mosaicing and any raw conversion (i.e. before Photoshop, DPP or any other raw converter gets to work on the image).
+For more info on this method, go to this page.
+In the plot below, taken from this page, I show the 18% signal-to-noise ratio (SNR) values (which correspond to the noise levels in the mid-grey image areas) for the R5 Mk II when using the mechanical and electronic shutters, compared with the R3, the original R5, the R7 and various older Canon DSLR cameras.
+Also shown are the corresponding DXOMARK "screen" 18% SNR values, adjusted by a constant value (about + 5dB) to remove the systematic difference from my values.
+For more on this, see here.

 Home | Trip Reports | Gallery | UK index | Oxon pics | UK pics | Dragonflies | Other Nature | Links |